BlueJayXRStudio/InfiniteTree/README.md

 <img src="docs/SequencePseudoCode.png" alt="Sequence Composite Algorithm" width="600"/>

-Sequence in Natural Language: "If *I* have previously failed, then *I* will stop the sequence.
-Otherwise, if *I* have run out of tasks, then *I* have succeeded.
-Otherwise *I* will continue with the next task."
+Sequence in Natural Language: "If *I* have previously failed, then I will stop the sequence.
+Otherwise, if I have run out of tasks, then I have succeeded and should exit.
+Otherwise I will continue with the next task in queue/list."

+In the very beginning of the algorithm, we push the sequence task back into stack memory, because we want the status message of its subtasks (from the queue) to be propagated back to the sequence task.
+On SUCCESS or FAILURE of the sequence task, we still want to push it back into memory, because we want TSM to associate that status message with the sequence itself and no other task in the stack.

 ![δ_system evolution](docs/SequenceComposite.png)
 ![δ_system evolution](docs/SequenceCompositeNonRoot.png)

+### TSM-FSM Design

 <img src="docs/FSMPseudoCode.png" alt="FSM Example Algorithm" width="600"/>

+FSM, on the other hand,

 ![δ_system evolution](docs/FSM.png)
 ![δ_system evolution](docs/FlexFSM.png)